+Besides the chimpanzees Mahale also offers other incredible attractions to travellers - mountain climbing, fishing, snorkeling, kayaking and enjoying the beautiful white sandy beaches.
 Tourists can climb the highest peak in the Mahale Mountains ridge which is Mount Nkungwe 2462m above sea level.
 It takes 2-3 days to reach the summit and has spectacular views.

 The best time for climbing in during the dry season - May through to October.
 Visits to nearby Kigoma - the capital and economic centre - and Ujiji are popular stops.
 Ujiji is the site of the famous meeting on October 28, 1871 when Henry Stanley found Dr. David Livingstone, and reputedly uttered the famous words 'Dr. Livingstone, I presume?'

 Walking in the lowland forests guests will have close encounters with birds and animals which include chimpanzees, giant forest squirrel, red-legged sun squirrel, brush-tailed porcupine, Angolan black-and-white colobus monkeys, bushy-tailed mongoose, banded mongoose, blue duiker and Sharpe's grysbok.

 There are nine species of non-human primates which includes the habituated group of chimpanzees.
 Roan antelopes, sable antelopes and Lichtenstein hartebeest are seen in the woodlands.
 Lions, warthogs, zebra and giraffes may also be seen in the park on accasions.
 82 mammal species and 355 bird species have been recorded in the park.